madmurphy/libconfini/MANUAL.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As we can see, all comments but `now=Sunday April 3rd, 2016` would be parsed as
 disabled entries -- which is not what the author intended.
-Therefore, if we want
+Therefore, to ensure
-to ensure that such INI file is parsed properly, we can follow two possible
+that such INI file is parsed properly, we can follow two possible approaches.
-approaches.

 **1. Intervene on the INI file.** The reason why `now=Sunday April 3rd, 2016`
 has been properly parsed as a comment -- despite it really looks like a disabled
 entry -- is because it has been nested in a comment block opened by more than
 one leading comment marker (in this case the two `##`).
 As a general rule,
 _**libconfini** never parses a comment beginning with more than one leading
-comment marker as a disabled entry_, therefore this is the surest way to ensure
+marker as a disabled entry_, therefore this is the surest way to ensure that
-that proper comments are always considered as such.
+proper comments are always considered as such.

 Hence, by adding one more number sign to the first comment